harelba/q/QSQL-NOTES.md

-## New major version `3.1.2` is available
+## Major changes and additions in the new `3.x` version
-This is the list of new/changed functionality in this version, large changes, please make sure to read the details if you're already using q.
+This is the list of new/changed functionality in this version.
+Large changes, please make sure to read the details if you're already using q.

 * **Automatic Immutable Caching** - Automatic caching of data files (into `<my-csv-filename>.qsql` files), with huge speedups for medium/large files.
 Enabled through `-C readwrite` or `-C read`
 * **Direct querying of standard sqlite databases** - Just use it as a table name in the query.
 Format is `select ... from <sqlitedb_filename>:::<table_name>`, or just `<sqlitedb_filename>` if the database contains only one table.
 Multiple separate sqlite databases are fully supported in the same query.